ch4mpy/spring-addons/samples/tutorials/resource-server_with_additional-header/README.md

 </dependency>
 ```

 If for whatever reason you don't want to use `spring-addons-starter-oidc`, see [`servlet-resource-server`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/servlet-resource-server) or [`reactive-resource-server`](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials/reactive-resource-server) for basic configuration with `spring-boot-starter-oauth2-resource-server`.
-Spoiler, it is quite more verbose and error prone.
+Spoiler, it is quite more verbose and error-prone.

 ## 3. Web-Security Configuration
 This configuration will use the pretty convenient [`com.c4_soft.springaddons.security.oauth2.config.synchronised.HttpServletRequestSupport`](https://github.com/ch4mpy/spring-addons/blob/master/webmvc/spring-addons-webmvc-core/src/main/java/com/c4_soft/springaddons/security/oauth2/config/synchronised/HttpServletRequestSupport.java) which provides tooling to access the current request, and in our case, its headers.
 If we were writing a WebFlux application, we'd use is reactive equivalent: [`com.c4_soft.springaddons.security.oauth2.config.reactive.ServerHttpRequestSupport`](https://github.com/ch4mpy/spring-addons/blob/master/webflux/spring-addons-webflux-core/src/main/java/com/c4_soft/springaddons/security/oauth2/config/reactive/ServerHttpRequestSupport.java).
 If you don't use `spring-addons-starter-oidc`, you might need to copy some code from one of this support classes.